Blog

 Conclusion

 Oxalate is a natural substance that can pose drawbacks for your health, depending on the amount consumed and how well it is balanced with other nutrients.
 The main problems associated with a high oxalate intake include lower mineral absorption, an increased risk of kidney stone formation, and other health problems due to oxalate accumulation.
-Those with weaker digestive systems, who consume less calcium daily, who have metabolic problems or relevant gene mutations might be more sensitive due to absorbing more oxalate or struggle to excrete it.
+Those with weaker digestive systems, who consume less calcium daily, who have metabolic problems, or relevant gene mutations might be more sensitive due to absorbing more oxalate or struggling to excrete it.

 You can prevent kidney stones and improve your health by following some dietary and lifestyle strategies that support oxalate metabolism.
 These include drinking enough water, getting enough calcium, reducing your salt and animal protein intake, increasing your citrate intake, and avoiding or limiting foods that are high in oxalates.